INTERNATIONAL ASSOCIATION FOR AESTHETICS

 Article XIII.
 Amendments

-Amendments to this Constitution may be proposed either at a general meeting of the Association, or at any time by the Executive Committee, or by at least fifteen members in good standing of the Association.
+Amendments to this Constitution may be proposed either at a general meeting of the Association, at any time by the Executive Council, or by at least fifteen members of the Association in good standing.
 They shall take effect when approved by two-thirds of the members participating in a mail ballot.

 Article XIV.
 Bylaws

-The Executive Committee shall have the right to make and amend bylaws that implement this Constitution, consistent with the aims of the Association.
-These bylaws shall be made available to the membership.
+The Executive Council shall have the right to make and amend bylaws that implement this Constitution, consistent with the aims of the Association.
+These bylaws shall be communicated to the membership.